Looking after your mental wellbeing

 4. Move your body.
 Even a short walk, stretching, or light exercise can lift your mood, ease tension, and help you think more clearly.
 Sharing this time with a colleague or friend (if you choose to) can also help you feel more connected.

 Juggling lectures, grading and other responsibilities can take a toll.
-You might also carry heavier feelings – grief, loneliness, or stress from personal or professional changes.
-These could include the loss of a loved one or pet, the end of a relationship, changes in family dynamics, or challenges with your health or the health of someone close to you.
-Busy periods don’t make these feelings disappear, and there’s no right or wrong way to feel.
+You might also carry heavier feelings – grief, loneliness, or stress from personal challenges.
+These could include the loss of a loved one or pet, the end of a relationship, changes in family dynamics, or being unwell.

 Stay connected